VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Implementation details

-The reconstruction and alignment improvements achieved across the four training stages are summarized in Table~\ref{tab:vfmvae-stages}.
+The improvements of reconstruction and alignment across the training stages are summarized in \cref{tab:vfmvae-stages}.

-For the generative model, LightningDiT follows the same configuration as the VA-VAE system.
-When using REG, we apply several adjustments: the latent size changes from $32 \times 32 \times 4$ to $16 \times 16 \times 32$; the SiT-XL patch size is reduced from 2 to 1; batch size is increased from 256 to 1024; the learning rate is doubled; $\beta_2$ is reduced from 0.999 to 0.95; and QK normalization~\citep{qknorm} is added to the attention module.
+\textbf{Diffusion model training.} LightningDiT follows the same configuration as the VA-VAE system.
+When using REG, we apply several adjustments: the latent size changes from $32 \times 32 \times 4$ to $16 \times 16 \times 32$; the SiT-XL~\cite{sit} patch size is reduced from 2 to 1; batch size is increased from 256 to 1024; the learning rate is doubled; $\beta_2$ of AdamW~\cite{adamw} optimizer is reduced from 0.999 to 0.95; and QK normalization~\cite{qknorm} is added to the attention module.
 These modifications collectively stabilize long-term training.
 All experiments are conducted on a single node with 8$\times$192GB NVIDIA B200 GPUs.
+In~\cref{ablation-time}, we further measure total wall-clock time to reach equivalent performance.
+VFM-VAE shows clear speedup over VA-VAE.

-\section{More Qualitative Results}
+\section{More qualitative results}